-RECOMMENDED: Christmas for kids in New York
+RECOMMENDED: Full guide to Christmas for kids in New York

 After a few loops around the rink, be sure to snag a cup of hot chocolate.
 (It's the best way to refuel, if you ask us.)
 Then peruse our December events calendar for other fun, socially distanced Christmas events taking place throughout the city.